-Students may elect the Pass/No Pass grading option in courses in which it is available by notifying the college Office of Admissions and Records, using the appropriate form, which is available at the Office of Admissions and Records, no later than the end of the fifth week of full-term course or within the first 30 percent of a shorter-term course.
-Students who have elected the Pass/No Pass grading option may reverse this decision only within these same deadlines.
+Students may elect the Pass/No Pass grading option in courses in which it is available by notifying the college Office of Admissions and Records, using the appropriate online form, available at http://onlineforms.scccd.edu/passnopass.aspx.
+Submit by the deadline listed on the form.
+Students who have elected the Pass/No Pass grading option may reverse this decision only within these same deadlines. \Pass/No Pass deadlines are subject to change.
+Contact Admissions & Records for more information.
+(559) 675-4848.